Opening F-111 dump and burn at Riverfire 2006, an annual fireworks/RAAF spectacular at South Bank in Brisbane, Saturday September 2nd 2006

 Click here for the Australian Payments Network, responsible for the BSB system used when making direct debits and credits between Australian bank accounts.
 These transactions are cleared daily.
 Also responsible for cheque clearance, which by 2017 had dropped to one-fifth of the volume of cheques issued in 2007.
 In 2017, around 4 cheques were written per person in Australia, down from 20 cheques per person 10 years earlier.
 A significant share of cheque use is related to commercial payments, and financial institution ('bank') cheques for certain transactions such as property settlements.

-Click here re EFTPOS in Australia, launched by Woolworths, Coles and major banks in 1988 for same day clearance.
-It employed Mastercard's Maestro debit card service that required not only that the magnetic stripe was able to be read with every transaction, but also that cleared funds were available and could be affirmed by each cardholder's issuing bank, helping shoppers stay in control of their budgeting.
+Click here re EFTPOS in Australia.
+First used at BP and Westpac in 1984 then the other major banks.
+ATMs Australia-wide followed and by 1988 in both Woolworths and Coles.
+It employed Mastercard's Maestro debit card service requiring that cleared funds were available and could be affirmed by each cardholder's issuing bank helping shoppers stay in control of their budgeting.